-Being self employed, and often with little other qualifications, means those of us just starting out on a sole trader status could do with a lot more advice and opportunities that people in traditional jobs get.
+Being self-employed, and often with little other qualifications, means those of us just starting on a sole trader status could do with a lot more advice and opportunities that people in traditional jobs get.

 1. Construct a Timetable